 But for an actual babyboomer (born six years after the end of WWII, to me the tail-end of the post-war explosion of) no longer interested in Casper and Hot Stuff and such stuff, comic books were in a sorry state in the early ’60s: only National Periodical Publications (known to everyone as DC Comics) was publishing superhero titles, and their biggest heroes, notably Superman and Batman but just about all of them, had left being merely staid behind and were now downright stodgy!

-Jon May turns me on and tunes me in and I drop out
+Jon turns me on and tunes me in

 During the late summer of 1964, I was still several weeks shy of 13.
 And while I was still somewhat of a nerd for the time, I was growing out of my pimples and crewcut stage.
 My friend Jon May invited me to spend a week at his family’s little cabin at Harvey’s Lake in Northeastern Pennsylvania.
 1